Russell-Shean/Taiwan_COVID-19/README.md

 Cleaning script
  - Includes the latest version of my script for cleaning Covid and population data
  - Automatically imports covid data from Taiwan CDC JSON
+ - Automatically imports population data from Ministry of interior website
  - Calculates daily incidence stratified by various combinations of age,sex,and district.
- - 06-04-2021 update: Calculates a running sum of daily cumulative cases per population stratified by district
+ - 06-25-2021 update: Calculates cumulative prevalence by age, sex and district

 Maps and gifs script
 - Makes animated maps of daily incidence by district